Work samples

 The Stranger's Room

 Added to the Fall Remount: A handful of guests each evening are invited to climb the servants' stairs and enter the private room where The Stranger resides.
 A private show-within-the-show, The Stranger was a secret and personal mediation on history and loss.
-The Stranger would mop scraps on the floor into circle.
+The Stranger would mop scraps of paper on the floor into a circle.
 Each were replicas of historical documents related to the stories told by The Stranger.
 After channeling a first-person account ending with the the loss of a loved one, the guest would be invited to write down the name of someone they had lost.
 Many found their encounter with The Stranger deeply moving.

 The Stranger: The Wall of Names